An explanation of Mondrian's oeuvre by Michael Sciam

 Broadway Boogie Woogie

-After the equivalence of the opposite directions and the synthesis of blue, red and yellow attained in plane 10, the colors are again reduced in plane 11 and the external dynamism of the lines reappears to generate new opposition.
+After the equivalence of horizontal, vertical, blue, red and yellow attained in plane 10, the colors are again reduced in plane 11 and the external dynamism of the lines reappears to generate new opposition.
 After the degree of comparative calm, constancy, and unity achieved in plane 10, spatial movement thus seems to reappear in plane 11.
-Unity opens up to external space and the colors are separated and flow back toward the more dynamic and variable space of the lines (12, 13).
+Unity opens up to external space (the horizontal line crossing the plane), the colors are separated and flow back towards the more dynamic and variable space of the lines (12, 13).

 The indication provided by plane 11 finds further confirmation in plane 12, where blue, yellow, and red are juxtaposed but no longer interpenetrate as they did in plane 10.
 The juxtaposition produces the impression of three separate planes, whereas the interpenetration combines the three colors in a single structure of greater stability.
 Note how the yellow on the right of 12 already seeks to cross the perimeter of the plane and flow into the yellow of the surrounding lines.
 Plane 12 can therefore be seen as plane 10 in the process of dissolution.